Fauci: US weighs 3-foot distancing rule, a major change

 The findings, published in the journal Clinical Infectious Diseases, add to a growing body of evidence that Covid-19 transmission rates are low in schools.

-In another potentially significant finding, researchers found the rates of Covid-19 were lower in schools practicing masking than they were in the surrounding cities and towns.
+A three-foot rule would have an enormous impact on prospects not only for fully reopening schools, but also for offices and even public areas such as sports venues.

-A three-foot rule would have an enormous impact on prospects for fully reopening schools, offices and even public areas such as sports venues.
+The United States has the highest Covid fatality toll in the world, now approaching 535,000, but it has seen case numbers and death rates fall this year.

-As the top school officials from Penfield, New York wrote in the journal Education Week, "The single biggest obstacle to fully reopening schools is the 6-foot distancing requirement."
+That trend, along with a vaccination program that has reached millions of arms -- including three million doses on just Saturday, Fauci said -- has spawned growing optimism.